syyunn/dynmaic-anomalies-in-graph-network/README.md

 Ideally, we should be able to use these graph level embeddings for anomaly detection by comparing different embeddings against each other.
 Unsupervised inductive whole-graph embedding by preserving graph proximity

 #### Graph level likelihood prediction
+For a given graph \G, we can estimate the likelihood of that graph, \P(G), with GraphRNNs and GRANs.

+(Both are efficient graph generation with graph recurrent attention networks)

-Graphrnn: Generating realistic graphs with deep auto-regressive models,
+- Graphrnn: Generating realistic graphs with deep auto-regressive models
+- GRAN: Efficient graph generation with graph recurrent attention networks